rtpg/django-unasyncify/docs/getting_started.rst

      # (relative to pyproject.toml's location)
      paths_to_visit = [
         "src/some/code/folder/",
-        "src/some/specificic/file.py",
+        "src/some/specific/file.py",
      ]

-     # path to a python file that django-unasyncify will create
+     # path to a python file that django-unasyncify
-     # that holds decorators used for codegen
+     # will manage with unasync helpers
-     codegen_decorators_path = "src/pkg/_codegen.py"
+     unasync_helpers_path = "src/pkg/_codegen.py"
      # The import path for the decorator
-     codegen_import_path = "pkg._codegen"
+     unasync_helpers_import_path = "pkg._codegen"

 3. Decorate a method that you want to generate a synchronous variant of.
 Make sure to follow the Django naming convention of starting your async method with an ``a``!::

-     # notice the path here, the same as the codegen_import_path setting
-     # (this file will be created once you run django-unasync at least once)
+     # (django-unasyncify will create this pkg
+     #  on first run, from the unasync_helpers_path
+     #  settings)
      from pkg._codegen import generate_unasynced

      ...